Publicizing a Town-Wide

 ways to make the experience even better for the shoppers.
 The most

-important of these extras is a worthwhile map.
+important of these extras is a worthwhile map, but even that is far less important than the list.

 That's it!
 As easy as A,B,C. Well maybe not quite.
 So let me fill in a